AshleyLab/stmp3/README.md

 Part 0: check coherency of arguments--stub code, doesn't do anything right now Part 1: calling.
 Stub for calling rtg.
 Not implemented Part 2: preprocess vcfs: for all family vcfs, run preprocessing script.
 Default if you only specify a proband vcf it only does preprocessing on the proband vcf.
 If you have specified family vcfs, after preprocessing all of the family vcfs, it merges them together.
+----options:
+  smA--split multiallelics and left normalize chP--strip chr prefix rhP--reheader vcf ccP--concat snp and indel vcfs rmD--remove duplicate records
 Part 3: perform pre annotation filtering.
-The goal of pre annotation filtering is to reduce the size of the vcf with filter steps before the main computationally intensive steps begin
+The goal of pre annotation filtering is to reduce the size of the vcf with filter steps before the main computationally intensive steps begin.
+----options:
+sgF--perform segregation filtering to remove all variants that do not pass segregation--currently not implemented fbL--filter by list.
+Filters by a new line separated list of chrom\tpos for variants

 all the annotation could be performed with varsomem, but it is too slow to call the API over and over.
 I would recommend eventually calling varsome with the batch calling option